brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 Otherwise be sure and change that password as well.

-You can also install and remove software with `apt-get`, `aptitude`, and `dpkg` -- from within the live system.
+You can also install and remove software with `apt-get` and `dpkg` -- from within the live system.
 Just remember that package caches can fill your persistent partition fairly quickly, so run the associated clean command before restarting or snapshotting.

-For packages you included in your live build parameters, such as tzdata or postfix, you may want to run dpkg-reconfigure on them once to make sure they are configured they way you want them to be.
+For packages you included in your live build parameters, such as tzdata or openssh-server, you may want to run dpkg-reconfigure on them once to make sure they are configured they way you want them to be.

 ## Give it a try